> Skip repeated content

 2. Should we determine that you may be a good fit for a particular volunteer program, we will reach out to you for an initial virtual interview.

-3. If the interview is successful, we will then forward your resume and cover letter to the applicable site supervisor for a second interview.
+3. If the interview is successful, we will move to the onboarding process which entails:

 Please note, on average our process takes about 3-4 weeks to complete.